diggsweden/open-source-project-template/README.md

 ### Future

 - Mention project excellence additions (extras in the checklist?) - OpenSSF scorecard, Foundation for Public Codes metadata standard and so on.
 - Handling GOVERNANCE.md recomendations?
+Clearify briefly what asom digg is and how decisions are taken etc.
 - Handling DEVELOPMENT.md recommendations?
-- Add CODEOWNERS?
-- Add local linting (currently only in CI-pipeline)
 - Keep the Swedish translations up-to-date
 - Handling where to recommend communication channels for users and developers
 - Add corresponding template versions for GitLab of the GitHub-specific templates